mshuqair/Specularity-removal-for-detecting-surgical-operations-flexible-manipulator-with-endoscopic-camera/README.md

 # Specularity Removal for Detecting a Flexible Manipulator for Surgical Operations with an Endoscopic Camera
 Master thesis for completeing M.Sc. in Mechatronics from University of Siegen, Siegen, Germany.

+The this directly contributes to the STIFF-FLOP Project.
+STIFF-FLOP stands for STIFFness controllable Flexible and Learnable Manipulator for surgical Operations and is a project that aims to create a soft robotic medical arm for surgical purposes that can squeeze through a standard 12mm diameter trocar port, reconfigure itself and stiffen by hydrostatic actuation to perform compliant force control tasks while facing unexpected situations.
+The project takes its concept from the biological actuation and manipulation principles as the ones found in the octopus arm.
+The octopus can turn its links in almost any desired direction and change the degree of softness/stiffness of them according to the surroundings and the task it intends to perform.
+The project was a collaboration between several research university in the EU, icluding University of Siegen.

 **Copyright:**
 * Copyright and all rights therein are retained by authors  or by other copyright holders.
 All persons copying this  information are expected to adhere to the terms and constraints invoked by each author's copyright.
 The code may be used for non-commercial purposes only.